tzweigle/TechBlog/Readme.md

 2. You are an administrator at the Contoso Corporation.
 You have a 12-person help desk that supports about 10,000 users spread out over a 5-building campus.
 You don’t have enough people to provide support staff visits to a user who is having problems.
 Describe the actions you can take to support your company users.
  * request that the user enables remote access by sending a requestes and the using remote viewing both you and the user can see what is active on the computer at that time.

+## **Skill 3.1 Techblog**

+#### Lab13
+1. Why is it beneficial to leave the Allow scheduled maintenance to wake up my computer at the schedule time option check-marked?
+ * Becuase when the computer is woken up at allows the maintenance program to go online and install any needed updates.
+2. After start maintenance has completed, what message is shown next to Automatic Maintenance?
+ * No action needed
+3. What would occur if the Value data field used a value of 0?
+ * It would run Maintenance as per usual.

+**Additional Questions**

+1. You are an IT manager and would like to use a virtual machine to keep up to date on the latest development in Windows 10 and access the preview builds.
+How would you go about doing this?
+ * Asuming that I am using at least a professional ver of Windows, I would create a VHD or VHDX to use withing Hyper V.

+2. As an IT manager, one of the departments you support is Physical Plant Operations.
+They use a specialized application to run power generators that does not need access to the Internet or require any operating software updates.
+Which branch of Windows 10 will you recommend for use by the Physical Plant Operations department?
+Why?
+ * A special build of Enterprise known as Long Term Servicing Branch.
+It will allow you to block feature updates and can only be upgraded by installing a more recent version of LTSB.

+3. As an IT manager, you have developed a custom image of Windows 10 that is deployed to all general users.
+You do not want the users to be able to install additional software, including applications found in the Windows Store.
+How could you prevent users from installing apps from the Windows Store?
+ * In order to prevent users from downloading applications from the microsoft store, use Group policy editor to turn off the store application.
+User configuration\policies\administrative templates\windows components\store and turn off the store application value.